psammarco/kubernetes/hello-world/README.md

 www           10.42.1.55:80,10.42.3.32:80,10.42.4.36:80   3h2m
 ```
 ## HAproxy loadbalancer not so dynamic resolution
-As stated above this application is not using any fancy DNS server setup to magically resolve the pods, but instead relies on the headless service naming convention together with the `server-template` option in haproxy.cfg, plus a static domain name for **k3s.intranet.local** which points to any of the pods `www` endpoint IP.
+Instead of relying on an intricate DNS server setup for dynamic pod resolution, this application employs a straightforward approach.
+It capitalizes on the headless service's naming convention, together with the `server-template` option in `haproxy.cfg`.
+Additionally, a static domain name, **k3s.intranet.local**, is configured to point to the IP of any pod within the `www` endpoint.

-The `server-template` option found in haproxy.cfg basically tells the load balancer to resolve 3 `www` domain name under the **k3s.intranet.local**  FQDN.
+The `server-template` option in `haproxy.cfg` instructs the load balancer to resolve the `www` replica domain names under the `k3s.intranet.local` FQDN.
+The `value number 3` refers to the number of replicas and their associated domain names.
-Because of this it will use the naming convention applied with the headless service.
 ```
 backend hello-world
       balance roundrobin
       server-template www 3 k3s.intranet.local:80 check
 ```

-In addition we add **k3s.intranet.local** to the HAproxy pod's /etc/hosts in order to resolve any of the pods `www` endpoint IP.
-The loadbalancer will then go roundrobin between the replicas.
+Furthermore, **k3s.intranet.local** is added to the HAProxy's `/etc/hosts` file to enable the resolution of any of the pod's `www` endpoint IPs.
+This ensures that the load balancer can perform round-robin distribution across the replicas
 ```
 apiVersion: v1
 kind: ConfigMap